vtreat: a data.frame Processor for Predictive Modeling: Basic functions of vtreat

 In all cases above we have produced a treatment plan called \code{treatments} and a prepared version of our original \code{data.frame} called \code{dTreated}.
 Each of these examples has the undesirable property that the exact same data \code{d} was used to collect statistics to design the data preparation plan and then used when applying the transformation.
 This can lead to its own form of undetected over-fitting (see Section~\ref{sec:nestedmodelbiastheory} for discussion) and is an issue worth avoiding.

 One way to avoid the issue is to reserve a fraction of data for only the treatment design phase and to not re-use that data for any other modeling or evaluation step.
 This is demonstrated in Section~\ref{sec:useofcalset}.
-This procedure can be statistically inefficient, so it is important to have an alternative which we call ``cross frames'' or ``simulated out of sample frames'' (also demonstrated in Section~\ref{sec:orderedexample}).
+This procedure can be statistically inefficient, so it is important to have an alternative which we call ``cross frames'' or ``simulated out of sample frames''.